London – Part 1: Sightseeing

 St. Dunstan’s In the East

-Once a gothic style parish church, St. Dunstan’s Church was partially destroyed in the Great Fire of London, then patched up before being completely destroyed during WWII in the Blitz.
-The ruins remain and have been converted into a lovely garden that is a serene oasis in the middle of a bustling city.
+Once a gothic-style parish church, St. Dunstan’s Church was partially destroyed in the Great Fire of London, then patched up before being completely destroyed during WWII in the Blitz.
+The ruins remain and have been converted into a gem of a garden that is a serene oasis in the middle of a bustling city.
 We enjoyed sitting on one of the benches, listening to the birds and the trickle of the water in the fountain.

 Whitechapel Bell Foundry